Home - Gallery

 Kusudama

-A ball made of paper origami models which are glued together or
+A ball made of paper origami models

 pushed inside each other.